n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 > Note: "Nikhahit" or "Niggahita" marks that were not originally part
 > of an "Am" sign should not be reordered.

-> Note: Shaping engines may choose to implement that Phinthu
+> Note: Shaping engines may choose to implement the Phinthu
 > reordering rule by modifying the combining classes assigned to
 > "Phinthu", "Sara U", and "Sara Uu" as necessary before processing
 > the text run, or by performing a sorting step at this stage.

 <!---